Firefighters and Asbestos Exposure

 Asbestos-Related Illnesses Facing Firefighters

 The asbestos fibers have the potential to form benign or malignant tumors, although this can take years or even decades to occur.
-Some of the asbestos-related diseases firefighters face include:
+Some of the other asbestos-related diseases firefighters face include:

 - Asbestosis is a lung disease caused by exposure to asbestos.
 The condition can cause coughing, shortness of breath, and scarring of the lung tissue resulting in permanent damage.
 According to the Center for Disease Control, asbestosis is responsible for roughly 1,300 deaths per year.